 The most comforting dinner is homemade meatloaf with soft and fluffy mashed potatoes.

-Nothing gathers a family around the dinner table better than a plate full of juicy meatloaf with soft, fluffy mashed potatoes and green beans.
+Nothing gathers a family around the dinner table better than a plate full of juicy meatloaf with a side of fluffy mashed potatoes and green beans.
 When it comes to comforting, easy, and cheap dinners, meatloaf is perfect recipe.
 It comes out tender and juicy every time and the glaze on top is such a perfect addition of sweet and tangy flavors.

 I’ve been tweaking this recipe for a few years and it’s time to update it for everyone else.
 To make sure that my meatloaf has the best texture, I use a combination of ground beef and ground pork, add finely diced onions, and use two eggs.
 For the best flavors, make sure to add Worcestershire sauce, mustard, and fresh herbs.
 The family will be begging for this every week!